kubeflow/website/content/en/docs/components/katib/experiment.md

   Experiment's objective value is calculated in accordance with the selected strategy.

-  For example, if you set below parameters in Experiment:
+  For example, if you set the below parameters in Experiment:

   ```yaml
   . . .